View Melvin Polhill's Obituary on journalstandard.com and share memories

 He was a member of Lena United Methodist Church, Lena Depot Stove Gang, and the Lena Lions Club.
 He served as commissioner for the Lena Community Park District for 25 years; Polhill Park was named after Butch.
 Butch also served on the Stephenson County Convention and Visitor Bureau.
 He enjoyed his collection and displays of "G" scale trains.
 Butch collected 1913 model T banks, and he was a collector of toy implements.
 Butch will be remembered for his larger than life sense of humor, and his telling stories.

-He is survived by his wife Judith of Lena, sons; Richard (Jane) Polhill of Columbus, GA and Kirk (Lynn) Polhill of Lena, grandchildren; William (Katie) Polhill of Upatoi, GA, Kyle Polhill of Lena, Kory (Ann) Polhill of Lena and Kaitlyn Polhill of Lena, great grandchildren; Cora and Jay, Gus and Harper.
+He is survived by his wife Judith of Lena, sons; Richard (Jane) Polhill of Columbus, GA and Kirk (Lynn) Polhill of Lena, grandchildren; William (Katie) Polhill of Upatoi, GA, Kyle Polhill of Lena, Kory (Ann) Polhill of Lena and Kaitlyn Polhill of Lena, great grandchildren; Jay and Gus, Cora and Harper.

 He was preceded in death by his parents and grandson Jay Polhill in 2010.